Rhimeth/Sudoku-Game/README.md

 # Sudoku-Game
-A Sudoku game developed using the Pygame Gui
+A Sudoku game developed using the PyGame Gui